HPDB: Human Pigmentation Database

 2. How many records exist in HPDB?

-The HPDB v 1.0 as on 11/07/2025 contains Total no of research articles curated : 105
+The HPDB v 1.0 as on 12/01/2026 contains Total no of research articles curated : 114

-Total no of pigmentation genes listed: 889
+Total no of pigmentation genes listed: 775

 Total no of variants listed: 4161

-3. When HPDB is updated?
+3. When will the HPDB be updated?

 We have an increasing list of pigmentation associated variants with new ones coming up every day.
 Hence, we have planned to update it every six months to include the new studies and the associated genes/variants.